-- a.
-Place the crosshead guide gasket on top of the crankcase. - b.
+- Place the crosshead guide gasket on top of the crankcase. - b.
 Lubricate the inside bore of the crosshead guide with light oil. - c.
-Set the crosshead guide over the piston rod and crosshead, and slowly lower it against the crankcase.
-Make certain that the crosshead assembly is started straight in the bore of the crosshead guide to prevent binding when lowering the crosshead guide into position. - d.
+Set the crosshead guide over the piston rods and crossheads, and slowly lower it against the crankcase.
+Make certain that the crosshead assemblies are started straight in the bores of the crosshead guide to prevent binding when lowering the crosshead guide into position. - d.
 Install the crosshead guide capscrews.
 DO NOT tighten.